bawfng04/Number-Guessing-Game/README.md

 - **Attempt Tracking:** The game keeps track of the number of attempts a player makes, allowing players to see how efficiently they can guess the correct number.
 - **Hint System:** After each incorrect guess, the game provides hints to guide the player closer to the correct number, making the game more interactive and engaging.
 - **High Score Tracking:** Players can see their best scores, encouraging them to improve their guessing efficiency and compete with their own high scores.
+- **Time Tracking:** The game now includes a time tracking feature, measuring how long it takes for the player to guess the correct number.
+This adds an extra layer of challenge, as players aim to not only minimize their attempts but also the time taken to win.

 ## Difficulty Levels

 - Easy: The number to guess is between 1 and 100, you have unlimited attempts and no hints.
+Every second, you lost 0 point.
 - Medium: The number to guess is between 1 and 200, you have 10 attempts and 2 hints.
+You lost 5 points/second.
 - Hard: The number to guess is between 1 and 500, you have 9 attempts and 3 hints.
+You lost 10 points/second.
 - Extreme: The number to guess is between 1 and 1000, you have 8 attempts and 5 hints.
+You lost 15 points/second.
 - Custom: You decide everything

+  (Please see the define section in the source code, it may change)

 ## Installation